shaddockh/7DRL/README.md

 - lots of work hooking into the event system
 - rendering monsters
 - very simplistic AI of monsters walking in a random way

+### Day 3 - March 6, 2017
+- start implementing bump/attack system
+- code cleanup
+- started thinking of ways to loosely couple attack/defend through events.  maybe by sending an attacker interface to a defender so the defender doesn't have to know the specific type of attack component.
+- looked into using html for the ui with an embedded web view, but those don't look like they get deployed when you build, so that idea is out.
+So basically, back to using TB for the ui.
+- discovered that you need to periodically re-import assets after generating the prefabs since the cache gets out of sync.
+This might be something the blueprint plugin should automatically do on generation.
+- start adding configuration to the monster ai